 Beautiful bay, beaches, and an amusement park

-With sparkling waters on sandy beaches, island shrines, extraordinary festivals, and the region's best amusement park, Mikawa Bay is the glittering jewel in Aichi's crown.
+With sparkling waters on sandy beaches, island shrines, extraordinary festivals, and the prefecture's best amusement park, Mikawa Bay is the glittering jewel in Aichi's crown.

 - Chasing away sea monsters

 How to Get There

 Toyohashi is the central hub to the Mikawa Bay area, from where you can get to anywhere in the region.

 From Tokyo Station, Toyohashi is just one hour and 25 minutes on the Tokaido shinkansen Hikari bullet train.
 From JR Nagoya Station it's around 20 minutes via the Hikari bullet train.

 In summer, visitors can experience the explosive sounds of fireworks being shot into the air in Toyohashi.
 The castle city is the birthplace of handheld tezutsu fireworks—the dramatic scale of the Toyohashi Gion Festival is difficult to find anywhere else.